HaruCrypto54/xmss_simple/README.md

 ## License

-This source code was written by Haruhisa Kosuge.
 All included code is available under the CC0 1.0 Universal Public Domain Dedication.